blackfirst/HeartStatus/README.md

 This extension replaces **both** parts of the old kit, so the old prompt and the old regex must not stay active alongside it.

-**What you must do by hand** — the extension can't safely do these for you:
+**What you must do by hand** — the extension can't do these for you:
 1. **Regex** — open Extensions → Regex and switch off (or delete) every old Heart Status script that is still on.
 Check especially: scripts with a different name (e.g. your own theme scripts) and scripts saved on other characters.
 Symptom if one is left on: two boards under